pauldub/luvit-dnode/README.md

 ## Luvit dnode

 This a port of dnode.js from substack.
-Dnode is a rpc protocol allowing client and servers to communicate with each other.
+Dnode is a rpc protocol allowing clients and servers to communicate with each other.

 It looks like the simple example is working but more work is needed.